 Confidentiality of applications

-Applications submitted to the NIHR Central Commissioning Facility (CCF) for NIHR programmes including the Policy Research Programme (PRP) are considered confidential; that is, they contain information that is considered critical to an organisation's ongoing operations and could seriously impede them if made public or shared internally.
+Applications submitted for NIHR research programmes managed by the NIHR Central Commissioning Facility are considered confidential; that is, they contain information that is considered critical to an organisation's ongoing operations and could seriously impede them if made public or shared internally.
 They may also contain material considered personal by the General Data Protection Regulation (GDPR) EU 2016/679 and will therefore be handled in accordance with this Regulation at all times.
-Our statement regarding privacy and data protection is available on the NIHR website.
+For further information read our statement regarding privacy and data protection.

 Information contained within applications must necessarily be divulged to third parties in order to make funding decisions.
 Disclosure of information within applications is tightly controlled as follows:

-By acting as a reviewer or committee member, individuals are agreeing to treat as confidential all applications sent to them by CCF.
-They must not disclose the fact that the applicant has applied for a research award nor the content of the application to any other person (including work colleagues) without the prior written consent of the applicant, obtained via CCF.
-Equally, they must not use the information in the application for any purpose other than providing a review of it to CCF or the committee.
+By acting as a reviewer or committee member, individuals are agreeing to treat as confidential all applications sent to them by NIHR.
+They must not disclose the fact that the applicant has applied for a research award nor the content of the application to any other person (including work colleagues) without the prior written consent of the applicant, obtained via the NIHR.
+Equally, they must not use the information in the application for any purpose other than providing a review of it to NIHR or the committee.
 In addition, any personal information contained within the application must be treated according to the GDPR and therefore must not be disclosed to any third party.
-For further information, the Information Commissioner's office (ICO) has produced the following comprehensive code of conduct for data sharing: ICO code of conduct for data sharing
+For further information, the Information Commissioner's office (ICO) has produced a comprehensive code of practice for data sharing.

 For the following NIHR programmes, Research for Patient Benefit (RfPB), Programme Grants for Applied Research (PGfAR) and Invention for Innovation (i4i), summary meeting minutes are published after consideration of applications at committee meetings and communication of decisions to applicants.
 The summary minutes contain the following details relating to application forms: application number (all applications); title (full applications).

-The CCF stores all electronic information in secure premises and any confidential electronic information removed from secure premises by CCF staff is encrypted and password protected.
+We store all electronic information in secure premises and any confidential electronic information removed from secure premises by staff is encrypted and password protected.
 Reviewers and committee members are expected to maintain this level of electronic data security.
 If cloud-based storage is required, the NIHR Hub is considered secure.
 Other cloud-based services such as Dropbox cannot be assumed secure and should not be used for storage of application forms and meeting papers unless there is a contractual guarantee of security from the provider.

 All individuals who are sent copies of applications and any associated documents, whether electronic or paper copies, must ensure that these are not retained indefinitely.
 In general, paper copies collated as committee papers should be left behind for shredding at the end of the meeting.
 Electronic records may be retained until contract negotiations for successful applications are completed, after which point they must be deleted.